Uber CEO Travis Kalanick takes leave of absence

 The Xbox One X: Initial Impressions

 Amidst a tough time for Uber, CEO Travis Kalanick’s parents were in a tragic boating accident last month that took the life of his mother.
-Now to grieve and clear his head before enacting changes at Uber, Travis has told his team he’ll be taken a leave of absence of unspecified length.
+Now to grieve and clear his head before enacting changes at Uber, Travis has told his team he’ll be taking a leave of absence of unspecified length.
+You can read the CEO’s full letter to Uber below.

 Kalanick notes that “During this interim period, the leadership team, my directs, will be running the company.
 I will be available as needed for the most strategic decisions, but I will be empowering them to be bold and decisive in order to move the company forward swiftly.
 It’s hard to put a timeline on this – it may be shorter or longer than we might expect.”